This might be the chapter you’ll never forget.

 “Wow,” I whispered.
 “You must be in love.
 I’ve never seen you act timid.
 And shy.
 You’re never shy.”

 She turned to me with a scowl, her mouth opening, ready to defend herself before her attention shifted to the front door.

 The door flung open, hitting the wall beside it with a loud bang.
 A hush fell across the room.

 Startled faces turned to the doorway.

-A tall, thin man in his early thirties hurried inside, clutching his throat, his gaze darting around the room.
+A tall, thin man hurried inside, clutching his throat, his gaze darting around the room.
 “They’re back,” he whispered before collapsing to the floor, blood spurting from his neck and pooling around his body.